GoogleCloudPlatform/covid-19-open-data/README.md

 ## Use the data

-The data is available as CSV and JSON files, which are published in Github Pages so they can be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.
-Even if you only want the CSV files, using the URL served by Github Pages is preferred in order to avoid caching issues and potential, future breaking changes.
+The data is available as CSV and JSON files, which are published in Google Cloud Storage so they can be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.

 For the purpose of making the data as easy to use as possible, there is a [main](#main) table which contains the columns of all other tables joined by `key` and `date`.
 However,